JamieColclough/MoneyBoxSolution/README.md

 **app:layout_constraintLeft_toLeftOf="parent"**
 **app:layout_constraintRight_toRightOf="parent"**

-Fix signIn logo and image by putting in a linear layout so they are closely together, and moved up with **marginTop**.
+Fix sign-in logo and image by putting in a linear layout so they are closely together, and moved up with **marginTop**.

 ### Bug 2 - Validation is incorrect
 Changed starting value of **isValid** to true, and then evaluated each condition of the loop.
 If one of the conditions was found to be invalid, **isValid** would be set to false.
 This fixed the problem of **isValid** being true if one of the boxes was valid, when we need 2 of the boxes at the very least to be true.
 Changed if condition for **first_name** field.
 This only gives a validation error if anything has been entered in the field, and it was an invalid string.
 Also, the error messages are reset each time the **allFieldsValid** function is called.
 This ensures that if a previously incorrect field of the text boxes has now been entered correctly, the error message will disappear.

 ### Bug 3 - Animation is looping incorrectly

-Firstly, I changed the setupAnimation method so it only played the frames **0** to **109**.
+Firstly, I changed the **setupAnimation** method so it only played the frames **0** to **109**.
 Next, I added an **animatorListener** to the animation that has an overrided **onAnimationEnd** method.
 This means, when the animation from **0** to **109** ends, this event is triggered which calls the loop animation method.
 This method sets the animation frames from **131** to **158**, and also changes the properties so this part of the animation loops indefinitely.

 ## Part B - Add 2 new screens